-There are a whole host of external funding options for business, from traditional methods such as bank loans, which can offer substantial sums of money for those bigger projects.
+There are a whole host of external funding options for business, including traditional methods such as bank loans, which can offer substantial sums of money for those bigger projects.
 You may also wish to look at grant funding, which can fund part or all of your investment plans, dependant on the criteria.
-For more information and options on grant funding, check out our Advice and Grants Scheme finder page.
+For more information and options on grant funding, check out our Grant and Support Finder.

 Another more recently utilised source of external finance might be potentially looking at a crowdfunding campaign, which involves asking large numbers of people to invest a small amount of money each to contribute towards the total funding target for the project.
 This usually involves some form of return on investment for the contributors, either in the form of shares for the project or a percentage of profits relating to their contribution.

-For further information on preparing your business for finance, visit our our page on the Funding section.
+For further information on preparing your business for finance, click here.